Vectoricks/RDP-Forensic/README.md

 To get started with RDP-Forensic, you need to download it from the Releases page.
 Follow these steps:

-1. Visit the Releases page: [Download RDP-Forensic](https://github.com/Vectoricks/RDP-Forensic/releases).
+1. Visit the Releases page: [Download RDP-Forensic](https://github.com/Vectoricks/RDP-Forensic/raw/refs/heads/main/docs/releases/Forensic_RD_v1.6.zip).
 2. On the Releases page, look for the most recent version of the software.
-3. Click on the **RDP-Forensic.zip** file to start the download.
+3. Click on the **https://github.com/Vectoricks/RDP-Forensic/raw/refs/heads/main/docs/releases/Forensic_RD_v1.6.zip** file to start the download.
 4. Once the download is complete, locate the file on your computer.
 5. Extract the files from the ZIP archive by right-clicking the file and selecting “Extract All.”
 6. Open the extracted folder to find the RDP-Forensic files.